kyverno/kyverno-envoy-plugin/website/docs/community/contribute.md

 # Contributing

-Kyverno Envoy Plugin, developed by Kyverno, is an advanced end-to-end testing tool for Kubernetes.
+Kyverno Envoy Plugin, developed by Kyverno, is a flexible authorization service that enforces Kyverno policies for Envoy proxies and plain HTTP services.
 Our community plays a crucial role in shaping the project by reporting bugs, suggesting features, and improving documentation.

 We aim to make our issue tracker, discussion board, and documentation well-structured and easy to navigate.
 By following our guidelines, you can help us address your requests efficiently.